- LifeStyle -

 Arts & Culture

 Maybe outdoor entertainment is not your pleasure.
-Nevada is an arts-friendly community offering public performances, art shows, festivals, theater, and concerts year round.
+Nevada is an arts-friendly community offering public performances, art shows, festivals, and concerts year round.
 If the acting bug has bitten, or you just want to see a good play, the Community Center for the Performing Arts has something for you.
 Don’t forget Cottey College as they offer world known performers for all those in the community to enjoy.
-If the big screen is more your appetite, Nevada offers a six screen theater with the latest movies and technology.

 History buffs from all over the country will be enthralled with the rich historical presence in the Vernon County Area.
 Take a drive through our historic neighborhoods, or a tour of the Bushwhacker Museum and old jail.
 The Civil War was fought right here in this community and the museum offers insight on the impact between families and neighbors on the Kansas-Missouri border.
 Be sure to stop at the Public Library for more information on the border wars.
 Complete your historical tour by visiting the picturesque setting of Deepwood Cemetery where area pioneers and Civil War heroes have been laid to rest.
 You’ll never know what other opportunities await you until you experience the hometown feel of the Vernon County area.